bszonye/civ7-town-trix/README.md

 the interface now recognizes unique buildings in progress and in the production queue, to help you plan both buildings at the same time.

+## one-click repairs
+when you purchase repairs with gold, you don't have to select a target tile unless there's more than one to choose from.

 ## bug fixes
 fixed base game bugs so that adjacency arrows appear reliably and repairs clear from the production list when you build them.